Part 1: Payroll Deduction

-In our blog today, we’re kicking off our benefits cost sharing series with a discussion of how payroll deduction works, and the advantages it can offer.
+In our blog today, we’re kicking off part one of our benefits cost sharing series with a discussion of how payroll deduction works, and the advantages it can offer.

 According to the Toronto Board of Trade’s 2012 Benefits and Employment Practices Survey, 74.1% of employers are paying the full cost of their health care benefits plans.